top of page

-How to Add an Author Bio Block to Your Posts
+Amplify Members: How to Add an Author Page and Author Bio Block to Your Posts

-We now give you the ability to add a personalized “Author Bio” block at the end of your blog posts, with a photo and text.
+As part of your Amplify benefits we give you the ability to add Author pages plus an “Author Bio” block at the end of your blog posts, with a photo and text.
 This has benefits for SEO, plus trust and engagement.

 How to add an author bio block:

-A bio page on a company website is a dedicated webpage that provides detailed information about an individual team member, such as an executive, employee, or contributor.
+An author page is a dedicated webpage that provides detailed information about an individual team member, such as an executive, employee, or contributor.
 Its purpose is to humanize the company by showcasing the people behind the brand and highlighting their experience, expertise, and role within the organization.

 Key Elements Typically Included: